-The colorful Esquilino area, in Monti neighborhood, is home to some of the best mosaics in the city.
+The colorful Esquilino area, in the Monti neighborhood, is home to some of the best mosaics in the city.
 Start your tour at the beautiful Santa Maria Maggiore basilica, a short walk from Vittorio Emanuele metro station, and indulge in the exquisite combination of art and architecture already from its facade.
-Then get inside and admire the stunning mosaics dating back to the fifth century flanking the large central nave and illustrating the main biblical tales leading to the main artwork of the huge mosaic decorating the apse.
+Then get inside one of the most famous churches in Rome and admire the stunning mosaics dating back to the fifth century flanking the large central nave and illustrating the main biblical tales leading to the main artwork of the huge mosaic decorating the apse.

 Santa Prassede Basilica

-Santa Prassede basilica is one beautiful hidden gem in central Rome.
-Very close to Santa Maria Maggiore, inside this church you will also find some important relics such as the bones of some of Rome’s Christian martyrs, including Prassede’s.
-Both the nave and the two aisles, along with the lovely Zenone Chapel are beautifully decorated with mosaics of the ninth century portraying the Christ and a noble woman, identified with Prassede herself, daughter of a Roman senator and the martyr this basilica is devoted to.
+Santa Prassede basilica is one beautiful hidden gem near the city center and one of the least-visited churches in Rome.
+Very close to Santa Maria Maggiore, inside this church, you will also find some important relics such as the bones of some of Rome’s Christian martyrs, including Prassede’s.
+Both the nave and the two aisles, along with the lovely Zenone Chapel are beautifully decorated with mosaics of the ninth century portraying the Christ and a noblewoman, identified with Prassede herself, daughter of a Roman senator and the martyr this basilica is devoted to.

 Santa Pudenziana Basilica